ToluwaniEnoch/VideoRental/README.md

 This solution is a Video Rental service.
 The following assumptions were made:

-Title of movies are unique. \n
+Title of movies are unique.

-Years of Released in formula = YearMovieWasReleased - CurrentYear
+YearsofReleased in formula = YearMovieWasReleased - CurrentYear